slqdk/NoteControl/docs/frontend.md

 - **The topbar's Templates link is hidden** at ≤ 768 px —
   template management is a desktop workflow; the route is still reachable by URL, but isn't surfaced.
-- **The View toggle is not exposed on mobile** — see "View toggle" above for why.
+- Dashboards redirect to `/vaults/:vaultId` on mobile — the
+  free-floating canvas has no working interaction model on touch.
 - Touch resize handles for images/videos in the editor are **not** in scope yet (queue item).